Treating Neuroblastoma in Children and Other Pediatric Cancers

 Access to Groundbreaking, Potentially Lifesaving Clinical Trials

-For almost all types of pediatric cancer, we have an aggressive research component dedicated to improving outcomes and enhancing the quality of life for children.
+For most types of pediatric cancer, we have aggressive research in place to improve outcomes and enhance the quality of life for children.

 We lead groundbreaking research and clinical trials to offer the latest advancements in cancer treatment.
 In collaboration with UH Seidman Cancer Center, young patients have the opportunity to participate in potentially life-saving innovative therapies not available at other pediatric centers.
 In fact, nearly 85 percent of our patients under age 15 are enrolled in clinical trials for the newest advanced cancer treatments.

-As leading members of CureSearch, the world’s largest childhood cancer research organization, our physicians serve as senior advisors on National Institutes of Health-funded clinical trials.
+Our physicians are leading members of CureSearch, the world’s largest organization for childhood cancer research.
+As CureSearch members, our physicians serve as senior advisors on National Institutes of Health-funded clinical trials.
 They also serve as members of national committees on solid tumors, leukemia and bone marrow transplants.

 This access allows our patients to be among the first to benefit from potentially lifesaving cancer therapies and procedures.
 One of these innovative treatment options is proton therapy.
 This type of radiation uses proton beams to precisely target tumors while sparing healthy tissue.
 In pediatric patients whose bodies are still developing, proton therapy is a game-changing option for better long-term outcomes.

-UH is home to Ohio’s first proton therapy center - the only center in the world that is located on the same campus as a full-service, nationally ranked children’s hospital.
-With the addition of advanced proton therapy, University Hospitals joins an elite few in the nation to offer every radiotherapy available to fight cancer.
+UH is home to Ohio's first proton therapy center.
+This facility is the only proton therapy center in the world located on the same campus as a full-service, nationally ranked children's hospital.
+UH is one of the few hospital systems in the country that offers every radiotherapy available to fight cancer.

-We are also on the leading edge of emerging treatments in cancer care.
-We are one of only two hospitals systems in Ohio to offer CAR T-cell therapy, an innovative new cancer treatment that uses the patient’s immune system cells to fight the disease.
+We are also on the leading edge of emerging therapies in cancer care.
+We are one of only two hospitals systems in Ohio to offer CAR T-cell therapy.
+This innovative new cancer treatment uses the patient’s immune system cells to fight the disease.